racker/service-registry-docs/Client-Libraries-and-Tools.md

 ### Make Sure to Re-authenticate with the Auth API

-When our API returns 401, you should try to re-authenticate with the Auth API and retrieve a new token.
+When the Service Registry API returns 401, you should try to re-authenticate with the Auth API and retrieve a new token.
 A 401 can either mean that you supplied an invalid token or that the token has expired.

 The Auth API returns a token expiration time with the "obtain token" response, but some times, for various reasons, tokens are purged before the actual expiration time.

 This is especially important because of the nature of this service.
-Code hitting our API won't be located in a run-once-script but rather inside long-running processes constantly hitting our API.
+Code hitting the Service Registry API won't be located in a run-once-script but rather inside long-running processes constantly hitting the API.

 ### Cache the List of Available Services